Skip to content

 }

-// x is not accessible here
+// x is not accessible here, x have a limited functional scope

 // Output: x is 10 and greater than 5